 "I was suddenly working without a safety net," he says.
 Like many small-business owners, he depends on timely payments from clients to pay his own bills.
 But in this economy, invoices are stretching to 60 days or longer.
 "My wife and I are paying the mortgage on our home and making payments on one car," Weber says, "and we have a 6-month-old daughter.
 Some months, I receive $5,000 from a single commercial client; other months I'm lucky to get two checks from magazines for $400 each.
 It's very stressful trying to meet our monthly costs with no backup funding."

-Millions of small-business owners are suffering through the same predicament--and worse--as unprecedented numbers of banks pull back or cancel credit lines.
+Millions of small-business owners are suffering through the same predicament--and worse--as unprecedented numbers of the best banks pull back or cancel credit lines.
 In the first six months of last year, 38 percent of small businesses reported a decrease in their lines of credit or credit card limits, according to the National Small Business Association.
 More than 40 percent of small-business owners who had requested extensions of their credit lines were turned down, the National Federation of Independent Business reported, and many of those who received extensions were required to increase collateral, pay higher interest rates and/or agree to more stringent terms.

 "A few years ago, losing a line of credit was a crisis--today, it's the new normal," says Marilyn Landis, a board member of the NSBA in Washington, D.C.
 "We business owners have burned through our personal savings, seen our credit card limits go down as our interest rates go up, and now our bankers are taking away our credit lines.
 But we still have customers who will pay us in 30 days and employees who expect to be paid every two weeks."